Citations Affected: IC 21-41-9.

 to counseling services or resources to veteran students who are

 develop job search programs designed for veteran students.
-Requires
+Provides

-each state educational institution to designate a program coordinator.
+that each state educational institution shall designate a program

-Requires a state educational institution to establish a hiring preference
+coordinator.
+Requires a state educational institution to establish a

-policy for veteran students.
-Requires a state educational institution to
+hiring preference policy for veteran students.
+Requires a state

-January 7, 2013, read first time and referred to Committee on Education and Career
+January 9, 2012, read first time and referred to Committee on Education.

 A BILL FOR AN ACT to amend the Indiana Code concerning